sim2real/sim2real.github.io/index.md

 ----

+## Updates

+2020-03-29: **IMPORTANT!** RSS will be held virtually and so will this workshop.
+That means our program will take place as before and we are welcoming contributions just as before.
+We'll keep you updated on how the workshop is going to take place (e.g. how we'll handle posters).

+2020-03-27: We've updated our schedule with the speakers and topics.

 <a name="overview"/>

+## Overview <a href="#toc" class="top-link">[Top]</a>

 Physical simulation is an important tool for robotic manipulation.
 While simulation has been well-established for robotics education and integrated robot software testing for a long time, only recently the robotics community has made significant progress in transferring manipulation capabilities learned in simulation to reality, a concept termed Sim2Real transfer.